Oclemy/docs/docs/csharp/roslyn-sdk/work-with-syntax.md

----
-title: Use the .NET Compiler Platform SDK syntax model
-description: This overview provides an understanding of the types you use to understand and manipulate syntax nodes. ms.date: 10/15/2017 ms.custom: mvc
----
 # Work with syntax

 The *syntax tree* is a fundamental immutable data structure exposed by the compiler APIs.
 These trees represent the lexical and syntactic structure of source code.
 They serve two important purposes: